TimoOerlemans/Portfolio-Research/Portfolio.md

 ## Outcome 1.
 You design and build user-friendly, full-stack web applications.
 (IP & GP)

 I think I am standing for this LO on oriënting because in my readme file you can see my research on frameworks.
-After these descicions I want to learn how to work with these frameworks so I have found a few tutorials that I am going to follow.
+After these descicions I want to learn how to work with these frameworks so I have done a few tutorials.
+And now I apply them in my own project but i think not enough to be on the beginning.

 #### design